marcos-gabriel/Clone-spotify/README.md

 # Clone-spotify
 Clone do site do Spotify.
-Site Responsivo #bootstrap4.5
+Site responsivo feito usando elemntos do Bootstrap 4.5